fpgaemu/fpgaemu/docs/axi.rst

     :alt: AXI handshake
     :align: right

-The sender must always assert a VALID signal before the receiver, and keep it HIGH until the handshake is completed.
+The sender must always assert a VALID signal before the receiver and keep it HIGH until the handshake is completed.
 By using handshakes, the speed and regularity of any data transfer can be controlled.